-Channel Islands National Park and the Local People Who Have Lived Here for Generations
+Channel Islands National Park and Generations of People Who Have Lived and Worked There

 Channel Islands National Park